werf/werf/docs/pages/reference/stages_and_images.md

 author: Alexey Igrychev <alexey.igrychev@flant.com>
 ---

-We propose to divide the assembly proccess into steps, intermediate images (like layers in Docker), with clear functions and assignments.
+We propose to divide the assembly process into steps.
+Every step corresponds to the intermediate image (like layers in Docker) with specific functions and assignments.
-In werf, such step is called [stage](#stages) and result [image](#images) consists of a set of built stages.
+In werf, we call every such step a [stage](#stages).
+So the final [image](#images) consists of a set of built stages.
-All stages are kept in a [stages storage](#stages-storage) and defining build cache of application (not really cache but part of building context).
+All stages are kept in a [stages storage](#stages-storage).
+You can view it as a building cache of an application, however, that isn't a cache but merely a part of a building context.

 ## Stages

-Stages are steps in the assembly process, building blocks for constructing images.
+Stages are steps in the assembly process.
+They act as building blocks for constructing images.
-A ***stage*** is built from a logically grouped set of config instructions, taking into account the assembly conditions and rules.
+A ***stage*** is built from a logically grouped set of config instructions.
+It takes into account the assembly conditions and rules.
-Each _stage_ relates to one Docker image.
+Each _stage_ relates to a single Docker image.

-The werf assembly process assumes a sequential build of stages using _stage conveyor_.
-A _stage conveyor_ is a sequence with the predefined order and set of stages. werf uses different _stage conveyor_ for assembling a particular type of build object.
+The werf assembly process involves a sequential build of stages using the _stage conveyor_.
+A _stage conveyor_ is an ordered sequence of conditions and rules for carrying out stages. werf uses different _stage conveyors_ to assemble veroius types of images depending on their configuration.

 <div class="tabs">
   <a href="javascript:void(0)" class="tabs__btn active" onclick="openTab(event, 'tabs__btn', 'tabs__content', 'dockerfile-image-tab')">Dockerfile Image</a>